713koukou-naizaa/MemorisV1/README.md

 # Memoris
-Open-world, RPG, adventure, fantasy game
+Open-world, RPG, adventure, fantasy game.
 See project Esaria on GitHub for progression board